JaiParakh/JaiParakh/README.md

 Here are some ideas to get you started:
 -->

 ### I am [Jai](https://www.parakhjs.com/), a Fullstack Web/App Developer, Blogger, Mentor and Blockchain Developer, currently working at Blkbox.ai as SDE-2 💼.
 I code mostly in Javascript 👨‍💻 and blog about the technologies I use in my projects.
-When I'm not developing and building things, you can find me on Medium reading, writing an article, watching Star Wars 📺, or playing Red Dead Redemption 2/Age of Empires 4 :video_game: .
+When I'm not developing and building things, you can find me on Medium reading, writing an article, watching Star Wars 📺, or playing Return to Moria/Age of Empires 4 :video_game: .

 - 🔭 I’m currently working on Ameeba.
 It is a developer tool that creates multiple versions (responses) of an API to test the UI behavior for different data sets coming from the same API ([Ameeba](https://ameeba.io/)).
 - 💰 I’m open to freelancing.
 If you have a project in mind, drop a mail by clicking the GMAIL Icon above.